Elizabeth Loftus: 1990 to 1996

 In 1990, George Franklin was on trial for murdering a young girl 20 years prior.
 The prosecution's evidence included eyewitness testimony from Franklin's daughter that she had witnessed the murder, based on a recovered memory which was unearthed during a therapy session a year before the trial.
 The defense attorney had a theory that the daughter had never seen the crime and that the testimony was based on a false memory.
 Loftus was employed by the attorney to provide expert testimony in support of this theory.
 Loftus referred to an experiment where she showed people video of a crime and then an incorrect television news report about the crime.
 Afterwards, the viewers had mixed up some events from the original video with those in the news report.
 Loftus argued that the same must have happened to Franklin's daughter, causing a "memory" of an event that she hadn't witnessed.

 However, the prosecutor forced Loftus to admit that she had never studied memories like those of Franklin's daughter.
 Loftus's studies found that people could misidentify random perpetrators, not that they could mistakenly accuse their own fathers.
 It was also not proven that memories could be wholly invented, rather than altered.
-The prosecution was successful and Franklin was convicted.
+The prosecution was successful and Franklin was convicted, though the conviction was later overturned on appeal and the prosecution declined to retry Franklin.

 In 1991 there were several high-profile court cases of people having recovered memories of having been molested by their parents, which gained Loftus's attention.
 She read through several then-current psychology books (The Courage to Heal) which instructed women and therapists in methods of recovering "lost" memories of sexual abuse, and urging therapists to query their clients about childhood incest.
 Also in 1991, Loftus was deemed an honorary fellow of the British Psychological Society.